bootmortis/iran-hosted-domains/README.md

       - outbound: `Bypass`
 5. Reconnect.

-⚠️ Important: You are replacing `geosite.db` with `iran-geosite.db` by doing this, so you can't use default geosite categories like `category-ads-all`.
+⚠️ Important: You are replacing default geosite with `iran-geosite.db` by doing this, so you can't use default geosite categories like `category-ads-all`.
 You can switch back to default geosite by updating `geosite.db` from `Manage Route Assets` section.

 ### [Shadowrocket](https://apps.apple.com/us/app/shadowrocket/id932747118)